afenne4/Exponential-Simulation-and-Inferential-Analysis/README.md

 # Exponential-Simulation-and-Inferential-Analysis

-There are two files in this repository, "Exponential-Simulation-script.pdf" and "Inferential-Analysis-of-Tooth-Growth.pdf".
+There are two report files in this repository, "Exponential-Simulation-script.pdf" and "Inferential-Analysis-of-Tooth-Growth.pdf".
 The first is primarily concerned with conducting a monte carlo simulation of the exponential distribution to examine how summary statistics are distributed.
 It was discovered that mean values were normally distributed, but variance was skewed.
 Further analysis demonstrates that with larger sample sizes the distribution of variances approaches a normal distribution.